Click on the picture for verious body parts

-Cycling Back Pain - A back pain from cycling is one thing you did not expect from today's wonderful bicycle ride.
+Cycling Back Pain - Back pain from cycling is one thing you did not expect from today's wonderful bicycle ride.
 Back pain is another quite common type of pain resulting from bicycle riding.
 Read more.

 Cycling Knee Pain - Bicycling knee pain is the most common cycling pain.
 Biking might put pressure on many parts of the body.
 Here's how to handle cycling pain.

-Cycling Neck Pain - Many cyclists are complaining about shoulders and neck muscle pain during and after the ride, although these parts of the body does not take a major role in the cycling activity.
+Cycling Neck Pain - Many cyclists are complaining about shoulder and neck muscle pain during and after the ride, although these parts of the body do not take a major role in the cycling activity.

-Cycling Shoulder Pain - Neck shoulder back pain is a common problem for cyclists that have just started out, especially when they decide to push themselves to the limit without first knowing how to cycle properly.
+Cycling Shoulder Pain - Neck shoulder back pain is a common problem for cyclists that have just started, especially when they decide to push themselves to the limit without first knowing how to cycle properly.
 Read more about how to avoid neck muscle pain.

 Tip: Warming up is essential to preventing cycling pain

 The most important tip for preventing cycling-related aches and pains is to warm up regularly.